Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Abstract

 \section{Abstract}

-Let $X$ be a smooth manifold belonging to one of these three collections: (1) acyclic manifolds (compact or not, possibly with boundary), (2) compact manifolds (possibly with boundary) with nonzero Euler characteristic, and (3) homology spheres.
-We prove the existence of a constant $C$ such that any finite group acting effectively and smoothly on $X$ has an abelian subgroup of index at most $C$.
-The proof uses a result on finite groups by Alexandre Turull and the author which is based on the classification of finite simple groups.
-If $X$ is compact and its cohomology is torsion free and supported in even degrees, we also prove the existence of a constant $C'$ such that any finite abelian group $A$ acting on $X$ has a subgroup $A_0$ of index at most $C'$ such that $\chi(X^{A_0})=\chi(X)$.
+Let $X$ be a smooth manifold belonging to one of these three collections: acyclic manifolds (compact or not, possibly with boundary), compact connected manifolds (possibly with boundary) with nonzero Euler characteristic, integral homology spheres.
+We prove that $\Diff(X)$ is Jordan.
+This means that there exists a constant $C$ such that any finite subgroup $G$ of $\Diff(X)$ has an abelian subgroup whose index in $G$ is at most $C$.
+Using a result of Randall and Petrie we deduce that the automorphism groups of connected, non necessarily compact, smooth real affine varieties with nonzero Euler characteristic are Jordan.